 Do I Have to Pay for Web Hosting?

-Can you use a free hosting service instead of getting your web hosting?
-You can, but you’re taking a risk that the free service may shut down your site if…
+For one thing, you’re taking a risk that the free service may shut down your site if…

 - you run afoul of their rules,